mcaliman/mcaliman.github.io/_posts/en/java/2004-01-02-java-classes-methods.md

 The access modifiers `public`, `private` and `protected` define the visibility of a declaration within a class.

-`public`: the declaration is accessible from any class.
+* **public:** the declaration is accessible from any class.
-`private`: the declaration is accessible only from the class in which it is defined.
+* **private:** the declaration is accessible only from the class in which it is defined.
-`protected`: the declaration is accessible from classes derived from the class in which it is defined.
+* **protected:** the declaration is accessible from classes derived from the class in which it is defined.

 # Class and instance entities